influxdata/telegraf/plugins/outputs/zabbix/README.md

 container to send its cpu and memory consumption.

-For this case Zabbix provides [low-level discovery][lld] that allow to create new items dinamically based on the parameters sent by the trap.
+For this case Zabbix provides [low-level discovery][lld] that allow to create new items dynamically based on the parameters sent by the trap.

 As explained previously, this output plugin will format the Zabbix key using the tags seen in the Telegraf metric following the LLD format.